WTMBerlin/generative-ai-course/week-3/py-project-2-rag-with-parallel-search/README.md

 ## Hiring App : Resume Search Application with Pinecone and OpenAI using Parallel Search

 This application takes the Resume.csv file as input and generates four embeddings for each individual's resume: roles, industry, skills, and seniority.
 Then, when a search is performed, a parallel search is conducted to rank and determine the top candidates.
 These top candidates are sent back to GPT to select the best candidates, ensuring the accuracy of the selections.
-The final result is displayed in a table.
+The final result is displayed in the console.

 ### Requirements: